reewardius/bbFuzzing.txt/README.md

 # Before launching it is recommended to check all domains via -id waf-detect, and exclude domains that are hidden behind waf.
 nuclei -l subs -id waf-detect -silent -o waf nuclei -l nowaf -t bbfuzzing.yaml -silent -rl 500 -c 100
+# It does not work perfectly, the search is aimed exclusively at finding the response body where there is no html, works until the first fiding, but if there is still one, it is recommended to run ffuf on this domain as a separate stream.
 ```
 # Ffuf
 ```